 Coalition for Our Immigrant Neighbors presents Images from the Border: Here and There, which will feature multiple displays that bring visual, tangible, and experiential elements of the migrant experience on America's southern border to people of Central Indiana.

-Dates of Exhibit: May 3 - June 30, 2019 May 10, 2019 from 6-8 PM: Opening Night Follow COIN on Facebook to receive information and RSVP to exhibit-related events.
+Dates and Location of Exhibit: May 10 - June 30, 2019 First Floor of the Indiana Interchurch Center (1100 W 42nd St. Indianapolis, IN 46208) Opening Night: May 10, 2019 from 6-8 PM Follow COIN on Facebook to receive information and RSVP to exhibit-related events.

 The second display features bordado cloths.
 A tradition found in many parts of Central America, bordados are small cloths embroidered for children by their mothers, usually marking a special occasion.
 These bordado cloths have been found on trails on America's southern border, often next to dead bodies.
 Activist, writer, and artist Valarie Lee James has collected these, and she started a national project where Americans can make their own bordados for people who have lost their lives when crossing desert trails.
 COIN's exhibit will offer materials and instructions so that exposition attendees can participate and create their own bordados in solidarity with mothers across the border.

-The final display features an photography exhibit from photographer, activist, and IUPUI professor Ana Maria Ferreira.
-In her work with the South Texas Human Rights Center, she has photographed scenes like the trails immigrants use to cross the border.
+The final display features an photography exhibit from photographer, activist, and University of Indianapolis professor Ana Maria Ferreira.
+In her work with the South Texas Human Rights Center, she has photographed scenes from the border.

 Activists, professors, students, artists, and others will speak at the exhibit bi-weekly, guiding discussion about how these issues there impact our lives, our communities, and our neighbors here.

 Would you like to help us make this a wonderful exhibit to benefit our immigrant neighbors?

 Join us as a sponsor for as little as $100 and receive complementary benefits!